Henri-Mikael-Korpela/simple-http-api-server/README.md

 ## Running the server

 There are instructions for starting the server below.
-After you have successfully started the server, you may navigate to `http://localhost:<PORT>/example.html` to see an example page.
+After you have successfully started the server, you may navigate to any of the following URLs:

+- `http://localhost:<PORT>/api/books` Test endpoint for some JSON data.
+- `http://localhost:<PORT>/assets/example.html` to see an example page.

 ### Linux